shjing59/CanvasStudio/FEATURES_AND_STRUCTURE.md

 ## B. Feature List

 - **Image ingestion**
-  - Drag-and-drop or manual upload (single file, any image mime type).
+  - Drag-and-drop or manual upload (supports multiple files, ready for filmstrip queue).
+  - Each image gets a unique ID for queue management.
   - Reads and surfaces key EXIF tags (e.g., camera model).
   - Caches an `HTMLImageElement` to keep the original resolution for export.
 - **Canvas ratios**